oracle/odpi/doc/src/private_structs/dpiBindVar.rst

 -----------------------------------

 This private structure is used to represent a single bound variable.
-An array of these is retained in the :ref:`dpiStmt` structure in order to retain references to the variables that were bound to the statement.
+An array of these is retained in the :ref:`dpiStmt<dpiStmt>` structure in order to retain references to the variables that were bound to the statement.
 This ensures that the statement can be executed without the fear of the variable memory no longer being valid.
 It also ensures that references are held only as long as needed.

 .. member:: dpiVar \*dpiBindVar.var

-    Specifies a pointer to the :ref:`dpiVar` structure which is the variable which has been bound.
+    Specifies a pointer to the :ref:`dpiVar<dpiVar>` structure which is the variable which has been bound.

 .. member:: uint32_t dpiBindVar.pos